MicrosoftDocs/azure-docs/articles/virtual-machines/disks-pools-deploy.md

 For more information on subnet delegation, see [Add or remove a subnet delegation](../virtual-network/manage-subnet-delegation.md)

-### Provide StoragePool resource provider permission to the disks that will be in the disk pool.
+### Provide StoragePool resource provider permission to the disks that will be added to the disk pool.

 For a disk to be able to be used in a disk pool, it must meet the following requirements: